charlytud/sovtech-chuck/README.md

 ## Welcome
-Thank you for reading this file\
+Thank you for reading this file<br />

 ## Set up environment

 ### `Engines`

-To run this app you need to have node 12.0.0 and yarn installed on your machine.\
+To run this app you need to have node 12.0.0 and yarn installed on your machine.<br />

 ### Script
 *Navigate to server and run `yarn install`.<br />